‘Destiny 2’ Thoughts On New Public Events, Infinite Forest, And More From Second Livestream

 The addition of ever-shifting tilesets is a neat new feature in Destiny 2 and will help with replayability.
 It’s not clear to what extent this will be used but could potentially be a great addition to activities like Strikes in the future.
 Of course, Bungie still has to solve the current end-game issues surrounding the disappointing lack of incentives to keep grinding and playing in Destiny 2.

 The biggest issue with what was shown of the Infinite Forest is that the same groups of enemies are present that have been around since the early days of Destiny 1.
-The Fallen and Hive shown during the Adventure looked much the same despite the setting being a “dark future” where all light has been extinguished and the Vex rule.
+The Fallen and Hive shown during the Adventure looked much the same, despite the setting being a “dark future” where all light has been extinguished and the Vex rule.

 Overall Thoughts

 The second Destiny 2: Curse of Osiris livestream largely went over like a wet balloon with the community.
-This is because Bungie had already touched on most of the subjects during the first livestream and the new information shared felt like the new information should have been conveyed then or held back instead of splitting it into two streams.
+This is because Bungie had already touched on most of the subjects during the first livestream, and the new information should have been conveyed then or held back instead of splitting it into two streams.

 The new public event, the changes to the strikes, Heroic Adventures, the forge, and other new additions all feel like a nice progression from the base Destiny 2 game.
 However, things like Heroic Strikes and Heroic Adventures feel like they should have been in the base game.
 Meanwhile, the issues with the unpopular token economy and lack of end-game incentives still loom large over Bungie’s sequel.

-The December 5 launch of Destiny 2: Curse of Osiris will bring the second season of the game along with some promised quality of life improvements and balance changes.
+The December 5 launch of Destiny 2: Curse of Osiris will bring the second season of the game, along with some promised quality of life improvements and balance changes.
 The Bungie live team has not had much time to add these to the game, so it seems doubtful that dramatic changes won’t be seen until the start of season three in March 2018.

 [Featured Image by Bungie/Activision]